sensepost/birp/Readme.md

 These can be installed with pip or easy_install

 * Hacked x3270 client
-The patch is included.
-You can download the source at http://x3270.bgp.nu/download.html then cd to the x3270 directory once extracted, and patch -p1 < x3270-hack.patch
+The patches are included.
+You can download the source at http://x3270.bgp.nu/download.html then cd to the x3270 directory once extracted, and patch -p1 < x3270-hack-full.patch
 You can use an unmodified client, but then you will not be able to edit protected fields.
+The patch makes two changes, the first is to allow protected fields to be edited, the other is to make hidden fields visible (shown in reverse text highlightng).
+This functionality is split into two other patched if you would only like one or the other for some reason.

 Design Choices
 --------------